carlzxc71/azure-terraform-pim-groups/README.md

-# azure-terraform-pim-groups
+## Read about this repo

-This repository contains some demo code for configuring PIM with Terraform using Entra Groups
+This repository contains source code to deploy the solution talked about on my website showcasing Terraform and Azure PIM with groups.
+You can find the post [here](TBA)